Bipolar disorder facts revealed!

 44. If you do not fit into any one of these categories, you may be diagnosed as bipolar disorder NOS, not otherwise specified.

-46. Bipolar medications may be altered depending on the phase of the illness.
+46. Bipolar medications may be altered depending on the phase of the illness or the patient’s response to a drug.
 A different combination of meds may be required for maintenance, as opposed to managing an episode of acute bipolar mania or acute depression.

-47. Lithium is the best known med for treating bipolar because it is a MOOD STABILIZER and is effective in treating both mania and depression, as well as for preventing relapse.
+47. Lithium is the best known med for treating bipolar because it is a MOOD STABILIZER and is effective in treating both mania and depression, as well as maintenance therapy for preventing relapse.

 48. Sometimes antidepressants are used to treat bipolar depression but this can be controversial because of the possibility of an antidepressant causing a switch into mania.
 This is one of the most misunderstood and under-appreciated bipolar disorder facts.